 We also have an engineer on staff who actually adjusts the timing for traffic lights depending on the traffic volume.
 If traffic is starting to back up, he uses the cameras to see where things are backing up and adjusts the timing of the street lights to hopefully clear traffic congestion quicker.

-What role do you see parking is playing in smart cities in the near future?
+What role do you see parking lot problems and solutions playing in smart cities in the near future?

 I see technology continuing to grow and helping us determine where to place intercept lots that allow people to connect with public transit to get where they’re going.
 That would improve congestion and traffic flow and to keep vehicles off the road.